MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 ## Practice with Azure private endpoints and Private Link Service

+If you aren't already familier with using private endpoints and Private Link, work through the following tutorials and quickstarts.

+> [!TIP]
-Before you start adding private endpoints to your Media Services resources, work through the following tutorials and quickstarts.
-Pay special attention to the prerequisites and don't skip them!
+> Pay special attention to the prerequisites and don't skip them!
 Depending on your subscription, you may not be able to create VMs in other regions than what is suggested.

 - [Connect to a web app using an Azure Private Endpoint](/azure/private-link/tutorial-private-endpoint-webapp-portal).
 - [Connect to a storage account using an Azure Private Endpoint](/azure/private-link/tutorial-private-endpoint-storage-portal).